TerraCodec: Compressing Optical Earth Observation Data: Limitations

-\subsection{Limitations}
+\section{Limitations}

 While TerraCodec is pretrained on a large and diverse global dataset, the current models are limited to Sentinel-2 L2A imagery.
-Extending the framework to other sensors or future processing versions would require retraining, which we regard as a promising direction for developing cross-sensor codecs.
-Our implementation, which will be open-sourced, prioritizes research clarity over optimized inference speed; for instance, efficiency techniques such as KV caching are not yet integrated.
+The underlying architectures and training pipeline are sensor-agnostic, but transferring to other sensors requires finetuning or retraining.
+From a compression perspective, this reflects a common trade-off: sensor-specific codecs typically achieve higher compression efficiency by modeling the statistics and dynamic range of a particular instrument, whereas sensor-agnostic models offer broader applicability.
+We see cross-sensor and multisensor pretraining as promising future directions, while also recognizing the practical value of sensor-specific codecs in operational EO pipelines.
+Our implementation, which is open-sourced, prioritizes research clarity over optimized inference speed; for instance, efficiency techniques such as KV caching are not yet integrated.
 Incorporating such improvements could further enhance the models’ practicality for real-world deployment.
-Finally, our flexible-rate variant, FlexTEC, establishes a strong baseline for variable-rate compression using a single checkpoint.
-While it already performs competitively across many settings, there remains room to further narrow the gap to fixed-rate models, particularly under very high compression ratios.